gisinnovationmy/EasyFeatureSelector/README.md

 **Note:** Even though you can select multiple features with the same unique field value, this tool was developed with the intent of working with one feature at a time.

-The extension is available from the official repository [QGIS plugins page](https://plugins.qgis.org/plugins/easyfeatureselection/).
+The extension is available from the official repository, [QGIS plugins page](https://plugins.qgis.org/plugins/easyfeatureselection/).

-Use the QGIS Plugins menu to install the Easy Feature Selector [QGIS manual](https://docs.qgis.org/3.34/en/docs/user_manual/plugins/plugins.html).
+Use the QGIS Plugins menu to install the Easy Feature Selector, [QGIS manual](https://docs.qgis.org/3.34/en/docs/user_manual/plugins/plugins.html).

 Easy Feature Selector is under development and test with QGIS 3.34.